Impact of dark matter spikes on the merger rates of Primordial Black Holes: Formation of PBH Binaries

 Following Eq.~\eqref{eq:binarywithspikes}, the formation of PBH binaries with and without DM spikes for $\lambda = 1$ is illustrated in the left panel of Fig.~\ref{fig:semimajoraxisvslambda}.
 This panel shows that PBHs with DM spikes decouple earlier than the PBHs without spikes due to the increased gravitational attraction with the presence of DM spikes\footnote{We write the scale factor at which binary decoupling takes place as $s_\mathrm{dec} = \left(1+z_\mathrm{eq}\right)/\left(1+z_\mathrm{dec}\right)$.}.
 We estimate the initial semi-major axis $a_{i}$ of the binaries as half of the proper separation of the PBHs at the point of binary decoupling because this is the maximum separation shared by the PBHs of the binaries i.e.\ $r_{b, \mathrm{max}} \approx \left(1 + e_{i}\right) a_{i}$ with $e_{i} \sim 1$.
 Hence, we take the initial dimensionless separation of the PBHs at binary decoupling i.e.\ when the curve $\chi/\lambda$ first turns over such that $|\chi|$ becomes equal to $2a_{i}/x$.

-Now, for different values of $\lambda$, the impact of DM spikes on the initial size of the PBH binaries can be seen in the the numerical solution of Eq.~\eqref{eq:binarywithspikes} shown in the right panel of Fig.~\ref{fig:semimajoraxisvslambda}.
+Now, for different values of $\lambda$, the impact of DM spikes on the initial semi-major axis of PBH binaries can be seen in the the numerical solution of Eq.~\eqref{eq:binarywithspikes} shown in the right panel of Fig.~\ref{fig:semimajoraxisvslambda}.
 From this panel, it is clear that for $\lambda \ll 1$ values, the behaviour of a PBH binary having DM spikes is not significantly different from the same binary having no DM spikes.
 We find that the scale factor $s_\mathrm{dec}$ of binary decoupling is directly proportional to the value of $\lambda$.
 For $\lambda \ll 1$, binaries decouple very early and hence do not have enough time to accrete substantial DM spikes.
-But for $\lambda\gtrsim 1$, the size of the binary with DM spikes is comparatively smaller because the binary has enough time to accrete DM spikes.
+But for $\lambda\gtrsim 1$, the initial separation of the binary with DM spikes is comparatively smaller because the binary has enough time to accrete DM spikes.
 With the accretion of DM spikes, the gravitational attraction between the PBHs in the binary enhances and prevents their further evolution due to Hubble expansion.
-This ultimately makes the size of the PBH binaries smaller than the PBH binaries without DM spikes.
-This behaviour of the size of dressed PBH binaries qualitatively agrees with the size of PBH binaries having DM spikes with the density profile of $\rho(r)\propto r^{-3/2}$ shown in Fig.~$3$ of Ref.~\cite{Kavanagh:2018ggo}.
+This ultimately makes the initial separation of the PBH binaries smaller than the PBH binaries without DM spikes.
+This behaviour of the initial semi-major axis of dressed PBH binaries qualitatively agrees with the initial semi-major axis of PBH binaries having DM spikes with the density profile of $\rho(r)\propto r^{-3/2}$ shown in Fig.~$3$ of Ref.~\cite{Kavanagh:2018ggo}.
 From this panel, the initial semi-major axis of the PBH binaries without DM spikes for a given value of $\lambda$ can be approximated as:

 with the initial semi-major axis for PBH binaries having DM spikes as:

 The subscript `$0$' signifies PBH binaries without DM spikes.